-Harmful behaviour by other children - peer on peer abuse
+Harmful behaviour by other children - child on child abuse

 Children may be harmed by other children or young people.
-All staff should be aware of how peer on peer abuse may manifest itself: - bullying (including online cyberbullying); - physical abuse such as hitting, kicking, biting, hair pulling or otherwise causing physical harm; - sexual violence and sexual harassment; - gender-based violence or touching; - sexual assaults and sexting (youth produced sexual imagery); - initiation, violence and rituals associated with initiations; - 'Upskirting'.
+All staff should be aware of how child on child abuse may manifest itself: - bullying (including online cyberbullying); - physical abuse such as hitting, kicking, biting, hair pulling or otherwise causing physical harm; - sexual violence and sexual harassment; - gender-based violence or touching; - sexual assaults and sexting (youth produced sexual imagery); - initiation, violence and rituals associated with initiations; - 'Upskirting'.
+Staff must also recognize that the absence of reporting of such incidents does not mean that they are not occurring and be ever-vigilant.
+Intimate personal relationships between pupils can also be open to elements of abusive behavior.